Beef brisket is cooked through in the oven with potatoes and carrots to make a delicious, tender, slow-cooked dinner.

 The point cut is the fatty cut of brisket, while the flat cut has the fat removed with the exception of one strip on the top.

-Smoked vs slow-braised brisket
+Smoked vs. slow-braised brisket

-Smoked brisket is becoming increasingly popular; it’s incredibly tender with a deep, smokey rich flavor.
+Smoked brisket is becoming increasingly popular; it’s incredibly tender with a deep, smokey, rich flavor.

 Then, once it’s in the oven, you can walk away until it’s ready.
 Perfect for those busy schedules.

-Braised brisket recipe in oven
+Braised brisket recipe

 Ingredients